Deep Learning for Face Anti-Spoofing: A Survey: Conclusion

-\begin{IEEEbiography}[{ }]{Guoying Zhao} is currently an Academy Professor with Academy Finland and with the Center for Machine Vision and Signal Analysis, University of Oulu, Finland, where was an Associate Professor from 2014 to 2017.
-She received the Ph.D. degree in computer science from the Chinese Academy of Sciences, Beijing, China, in 2005.
-She has authored or co-authored more than 300 papers and have currently over 18600 citations in Google Scholar (h-index 65).
-She was a Co-Chair of many International Workshops at ICCV, CVPR, and ECCV, and is associate editor for Pattern Recognition, IEEE TCSVT, and Image and Vision Computing.
-Her current research interests include affective computing and biometrics.
-Her research has been reported by Finnish TV programs, newspapers and MIT Technology Review.
-She is a fellow of IEEE and IAPR. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Guoying Zhao} (IEEE Fellow 2022) received the Ph.D. degree in computer science from the Chinese Academy of Sciences, Beijing, China, in 2005.
+She is currently an Academy Professor and full Professor (tenured in 2017) with University of Oulu.
+She is also a visiting professor with Aalto University.
+She is a member of Finnish Academy of Sciences and Letters, IAPR Fellow and AAIA Fellow.
+She has authored or co-authored more than 280 papers in journals and conferences with 20100+ citations in Google Scholar and h-index 66.
+She is panel chair for FG 2023, was co-program chair for ACM International Conference on Multimodal Interaction (ICMI 2021), co-publicity chair for FG2018, and has served as area chairs for several conferences and was/is associate editor for IEEE Trans. on Multimedia, Pattern Recognition, IEEE Trans. on Circuits and Systems for Video Technology, and Image and Vision Computing Journals.
+Her current research interests include image and video descriptors, facial-expression and micro-expression recognition, emotional gesture analysis, affective computing, and biometrics.
+Her research has been reported by Finnish TV programs, newspapers and MIT Technology Review. \end{IEEEbiography}